mathebuddy/mathebuddy-compiler/README.md

   ```
   ---
   FIGURE My figure title @fig:myFigure
+  @options
+  width-75
+  @path
   images/myImage.svg
   ---
   ```

+  Option `width-P` specifies the displayed width with a percentage value for `P`.
+E.g. `width-50` renders the figure with 75 % of the display width.
+Default is `width-100`.

 ## Itemizations and Enumerations

-_Note: Hierarchical itemizations are not supported for didactical reasons._

 - `Itemize`